 - Suffered an injury while embarking or disembarking - for example, tripped due to a slippery surface or missing handrail, or had a collision with luggage or other obstacles that should have been removed

-For most of the above situations, your personal injury lawyer will need to prove that the injury or illness was caused at least in part by the negligence of the carrier, crew, agents or holiday company.
+For most of the above situations, your personal injury lawyer will need to prove that the injury was caused at least in part by the negligence of the carrier, crew, agents or holiday company.

 However, if an injury has occurred through a defect on the ship, or as a result of a collision, explosion, shipwreck or capsize, you won’t need to prove fault on the part of the ship's operators.